Vietnam E-Visa Application And Photo

 Is it possible to travel to Vietnam visa-free?

-If your country is not in this list, you need to get a visa for Vietnam before traveling,
+If your country is not on the current list, you should apply for a Vietnam e-Visa before traveling.

 Countries eligible for e-Visa to Vietnam